About Liz Borromeo. . .

 She has choreographed and taught for Vancouver’s Journey Theater Arts Group

-summertime programs as well as their main stage productions of
+summertime programs and their main stage productions of

 Cinderella and Willy Wonka, the Musical.
-In addition, Liz has choreographed for the
+In addition, Liz choreographed for the

 Vancouver School of Arts & Academics Spring Choir Concerts and taught at the 2011